DaRasch/spiceminer/docs/index.rst

 spiceminer documentation
 ========================

-This package is a high level python wrapper around the SPICE c-library provided by NASA to store and analyse operational data from several space missions.
-It concentrates on an easy to use API for analysing the data.
+The spiceminer package is a high level python wrapper around `NASAs CSPICE library <http://naif.jpl.nasa.gov/naif/>`_.
+It concentrates on an easy to use API for analysing the data and doesn't include features to manipulate or create data.

-You can get the source code `here <https://github.com/DaRasch/spiceminer>`_.
+`You can get the source code here <https://github.com/DaRasch/spiceminer>`_.

 Contents: